 Girls - Options are:

-- A dress of modest length with a modest sleeve.
+- A dress of modest length.
 Any color is fine.

 - A skirt of modest length and blouse (or shirt).
 The top must meet the bottom.